 Complex analysis is a rich subject of foundational importance in mathematics and science.
 This module develops the theory of functions of a complex variable, emphasising their geometric properties and indicating some applications.
 Studying this module will consolidate many of the mathematical ideas and methods you learned in earlier modules and set you in good stead for tackling further fields of study in mathematics, engineering and physics.

 There is no real number whose square is –1, but mathematicians long ago invented a system of numbers, called complex numbers, in which the square root of –1 does exist.
-These complex numbers can be thought of as points in a plane, in which the arithmetic of complex numbers can be pictured.
-When the ideas of calculus are applied to functions of a complex variable a powerful and elegant theory emerges, known as complex analysis.
+These complex numbers can be considered points in a plane, in which the arithmetic of complex numbers can be pictured.
+When the ideas of calculus are applied to functions of a complex variable, a powerful and elegant theory emerges, known as complex analysis.

 The module shows how complex analysis can be used to: